moonflea/minibookdown/03_wave-of-fortune.md

 The wave of fortune is simular to a pendulum in that it has no interest in your fate, but it doesn't need your personal energy the way a pendulum does.
 Because it does not feed on your energy or anyone else's energy, it eventually fades just like sea waves break upon the shore.

 When encountered, the wave of good fortune carries information from other life lines (that exist in the alternatives space).
 The information resonates as good news.
 Your task is to grab hold of the wave of good fortune and pull yourself onto the line from which the infornmation originated.
 Good news and fortuitous circumstances will follow.
-But it has no interest in you personallly.
+But it has no interest in you personally.
 It will pass you by if you don't take hold of it.

-Each one of us can choose happiness and success for ourselves and yet, at the same time, remain restricted by pendulums that lead us away for the wave of fortune.
+Each one of us can choose happiness and success for ourselves and yet, at the same time, remain restricted by pendulums that lead us away from the wave of fortune.
 In order to claim our freedom of choice, we must *be independent*.
-We have the right to be free of other people's pendulums.
+Each of us has the right to be free of other people's pendulums.
 We simply must claim it.

 But how?

+Most people fill their minds with uncontrolled negative thoughts.
+Most people are concerned with what they fear.
+This makes them prey for destructive pendulums because they radiate energy at the same frequency as the destructive pendulums.

+Be different.
+When your mind is unoccupied, make sure that you train yourself to think positive thoughts.
+Think about what you want to achieve.
+And you will achieve it!

+First of all, accept your current situation and let go of feeling any dissatisfaction and resentment.
+Look for things you like.
+Be grateful for those things.